 Summary: While Personal Capital has basic free financial planning tools, it’s probably best for people who are looking to pay for personalized financial advice.

-Other features include bill payment reminders, credit reporting and monitoring, alerts for unusual spending or overages, portfolio tracking, a tool that catches hidden fees, saving goal creation, and calculators to help budget for large expenditures like houses and loan repayments.
+Other features include a free credit score, credit monitoring, credit reports, bill payment reminders, notifications for unusual spending or overages, portfolio tracking, a tool that catches hidden fees, saving goal creation, and calculators to help budget for large expenditures like houses and loan repayments.

 Mint is equipped to safeguard user data with security scanning during data transfers, multi-factor authentication, and remote deletion.

-Since Mint is free to use and the company generates revenue through advertisements and a cut from the credit cards and other products it recommends; we suggest double-checking all of their recommendations as they have a vested interest beyond just your financial success.
+Mint is free to use.
+However, it’s important to note that this means the company generates revenue through advertisements and a cut from the credit cards and other products it recommends.
+For that reason we suggest double-checking all of their recommendations as they have a vested interest beyond just your financial success.

 Summary: Mint is a good budgeting platform for people who need help tracking where their money is going and planning for expenses.